youngSSS/multicore-programming/wait-free-snapshot/README.md

 ### CLASS - SnapValue

-Class `SnapValue` has a label, value, and snapshot.

-The variable `label` is the unique number for update.
+The variable `label` is the unique number to distinguish updates.
+Without `label`, we cannot recognize whether an update happened or not when the updated value is the same as the old one.

 The variable `value` is the local value of the thread.

-The variable `snapshot` is the latest valid snapshot of the thread.
+The variable `snapshot` is the latest valid snapshot of the system.

 ### CLASS - WaitFreeSnapshot

-The variable `snapValues` is the status of whole threads.
+The variable `snapValues` is the status of the system.
+It has the whole status of each thread (`snapValue`).

-Method `scan` scans `snapValues`.
+Method `scan()` scans the status of the system and returns the latest valid snapshot of the system.

-Method `update` updates the local value of the thread.
-It should take a snapshot before it updates the local value.
+Method `update(updateValue, threadId)` updates the local value of the thread.
+It should take a snapshot before updating.

 <br/>